docQodly/docs/docs/studio/design-webforms/events.md

 When the path points to a file, it doesn't open it in a new tab but instead initiates a download.
 :::

-###  List of standard actions
+###  Standard actions

-Depending on the type of datasource, the following standard actions are accessible:
+Depending on the type of datasource, the following standard actions are available:

 |Datasource type|Action|Description|
 |---|---|---|